Nearius-River/2kRP_Project/README.md

 3. Open the `.env.example` file and configure it with your client ID:

     ```sh
-    # Insert with actual ID:
+    # Edit with actual ID:
     CLIENT_ID="102482759437"
     ```

-    Once set CLIENT_ID, remove the file to simply ".env".
+    Once set CLIENT_ID, rename the file to ".env".

 4. Run the app: